unional/umd/README.md

 You need to load the `unional-umd` module before loading other modules that uses it.

 ## For r.js
+The code you write would work as is.
+You can additional do the following to remove the `umd(...)` wrapping code and mke it look just like other AMD modules:
-You can add the `onBuildRead` method from the `sample/build.js` file to your `build.js`.
-It will strip out the umd(...) code and make the module work just like any amd module.
+* Add the `onBuildRead` method from the `sample/build.js` file to your `build.js`.

 ## Test
 There are 5 set of tests in the package: